-Following the successful delivery of the GasLog Shanghai into a BG Group charter on January 29, 2013, GasLog now has a twelve-ship fully owned fleet, of which three ships have been delivered and are on charter and nine ships are either under construction or to be constructed through Q2 2016.
-The strength of GasLog's existing fleet commitments and the addition of these new long term charters allow GasLog to look at a range of charter periods for its two open vessels, scheduled for delivery at the end of 2014 and beginning of 2015.
-In particular, these factors allow GasLog to be opportunistic in placing these vessels into shorter-term charters if the Company determines such charters would be beneficial to the overall earnings of the fleet.
+Following the recent successful delivery of the GasLog Skagen into a BG Group charter, GasLog now has a fourteen-ship fully owned fleet, of which six ships have been delivered and are on charter and eight ships are either under construction or to be constructed.
+Two of the vessels to be delivered will go on charter to Shell and a further four to BG.
+The strength of GasLog's existing fleet commitments and the addition of these new fixed rate term charters gives GasLog additional flexibility to look at a range of charter periods for its two open vessels, scheduled for delivery at the end of 2014 and beginning of 2015.
+In particular, these factors allow GasLog to be opportunistic in placing these vessels into shorter-term charters if the Company determines such charters would be beneficial to the overall profitability.

-Due to the support of Samsung Heavy Industries and the consequently attractive terms achieved, GasLog does not currently foresee the need to raise new equity within the next few years to fund these two new orders.
-In addition, as previously announced, we are currently reviewing our capital structure to ensure that we are able to finance these vessels in a way that maximizes shareholder value.
+Due to the support of Samsung Heavy Industries and the consequently attractive terms achieved, and the recent successful launch of our Norwegian Bond, GasLog does not currently foresee the need to raise new equity within the next couple of years to fund these two new orders.

 Paul Wogan, CEO, said "It is very pleasing to be able to conclude these significant contracts with our largest customer.
 These contracts reinforce our strategy of building high quality ships at competitive prices for charter to strong, creditworthy customers.
-The seasonal charter also demonstrates our flexibility in meeting customer needs whilst also being able to capitalize on opportunities in the LNG spot market during a period where we expect increased demand for shipping from planned liquefaction projects.
-We are very pleased to be building the new vessels at Samsung as they have a solid track record for delivering vessels on time and on budget for GasLog and the options we have secured show a strong commitment between GasLog and Samsung to continue to support each other's growth ambitions.
-We believe that these new orders further enhance our position as one of the worlds leading LNG ship owners."
+It also supports our view that GasLog, as one of the world's leading LNG shipowners, is well placed to continue to benefit from the long-term secular growth of the LNG market.
+We are very pleased to be building the new vessels at Samsung with their solid track record for delivering vessels on time and on budget for GasLog.
+As well as being tri-fuel and fitted with four stage compressors the vessels will have a Boil Off Rate of 0.09% and have a number of fuel saving devices that make them extremely efficient.
+In addition the options we have secured show a strong commitment between GasLog and Samsung to continue to support each other's growth ambitions.

 About GasLog Ltd.

 GasLog is an international owner, operator and manager of LNG carriers.
-Following this announcement, GasLog's fleet consists of 12 wholly-owned LNG carriers, including two ships delivered in 2010, one delivered in January 2013 and nine LNG carriers on order.
+Following this announcement, GasLog's fleet consists of 14 wholly-owned LNG carriers, including two ships delivered in 2010, four ships delivered in 2013 and eight LNG carriers on order.
 In addition, GasLog currently has 12 LNG carriers operating under its technical management for third parties.
 GasLog's principal executive offices are located at Gildo Pastor Center, 7 Rue du Gabian, MC 98000, Monaco.
 GasLog's website is http://www.gaslogltd.com.

 Forward Looking Statements